miker704/Strife/patches2.md

     - Adjusted speed increase of animation enter and exit for friend request errors modal.
     - Adjusted speed increase of animation enter and exit for invite to server modal.
     - Adjusted wrapper layer for channel settings modal.
+    - Created a new hook called useCloseModalonOutSideClick in close modal hooks api util which takes in a bool usestate modal class name and exit transition class and a ref attached to the modal and listens for a click outside the modal and applies the transistion class to the modal and using a promise close the modal at the end of the animation at near perfect timing.

 ## Backend Changes